Best Rock Climbing Gear

 Over time, it tends to chew the rope a tad

 As important as any rock climbing gear you could get is a hand ascender.
 Once again, GM CLIMBING provides you with a superb model that will work perfectly on your next rock climbing trip.Read more

 To provide an excellent amount of grip and comfort, the ergonomic thermos-molded rubber handle has an ample amount of inner space and impeccable design.
 For even better grip in rainy or icy conditions, the function cam is made of stainless steel.

-As opposed to using metal, the rubber handle allows any operator to easily operate the cam system with their thumb.
+As opposed to using metal, the rubber handle allows an operator to easily operate the cam system with their thumb.
 In addition, this hand ascender is both CE and UIAA certified and is designed with the utmost safety in mind.

-Ease of Use and Transport
+Ease of Use

 Overall, it is not rocket science to how this piece of equipment works.
 Hold it upwards, with the arrow pointing up, pull the safety catch outward clip it to the body, pass the rope through the body and cam, and then release the safety catch to ensure the cam bites the rope.